-⚠ The System Information Guide provides important safety and regulatory information.
-Warranty information may be included within this document or as a separate document.
+The System Information Guide provides important safety and regulatory information.
+Warranty information may be included within this document or as a separate document

-- 1 The Rack Installation Guide or Rack Installation Instructions included with your rack solution describes how to install your system into a rack. - 1 The Getting Started Guide provides an overview of initially setting up your system. - 1 The Installation and Troubleshooting Guide describes how to troubleshoot the system and install or replace system components. - 1 Systems management software documentation describes the features, requirements, installation, and basic operation of the software. - 1 Documentation for any components you purchased separately provides information to configure and install these options. - 1 Updates are sometimes included with the system to describe changes to the system, software, and/or documentation.
+- 1 The Getting Started Guide provides an overview of initially setting up your system. - 1 The Installation and Troubleshooting Guide describes how to troubleshoot the system and install or replace system components. - 1 Operating system documentation describes how to install (if necessary), configure, and use the operating system software. - 1 Documentation for any components you purchased separately provides information to configure and install these options. - ${ m I}$ Updates are sometimes included with the system to describe changes to the system, software, and/or documentation.